Federal Court Electronic Filing System

 You have the ability to identify that a filing is urgent, to include special handling instructions for a document and to select the Registry office closest to your location with which to associate this filing for future correspondence.

 Filing parties will receive electronic confirmations of submitted documents with a summary of the information provided.
 Filing parties will also receive a confirmation when their documents were processed by the Registry.

 This electronic filing system does not provide for service of documents on other parties.
-For information on service of documents, see the Notice to the Public and Profession issued by the Court regarding electronic filing and electronic legal service and the Federal Courts Rules.
+For information on electronic service of documents, consult the most recent Covid-19 Practice Direction at Notices and see Rule 141 of the Federal Courts Rules.

 You should keep a copy of all documents sent electronically for 30 days after the expiry of all appeal periods.
 For paper-based documents that are scanned to a digital format for electronic filing, the original paper document should be kept.